How are computers used?

 - Drones - A drone is either autonomous or remotely driven and uses computers to operate.

 As computers evolve, so does how computers are used in the education field.
-Below is a list of how a computer can be used in education.
+Below is a list of how a computer can be used in schools and learning.

 - Internet - Connecting a student to the Internet gives him or her access to an endless supply of knowledge.
 As mentioned later, the Internet would not be possible without computers.

 - Learning - Computers can also be used to help design and create a more visual learning experience for students.
 Using electronic whiteboards with computers can also benefit a student by giving them a more hands-on experience.

-- Writing - Although reports can still be done using pen, pencil, or even a typewriter, a computer makes it much easier to write, format, save, share, and print reports.
+- Writing - Although reports can still be done using pen, pencil, or even a typewriter, a computer makes it easier to write, format, save, share, and print reports.

-- Keep records - Computers are used to track students scores, identify struggling students, and are used to create a final report.
+- Keep records - Computers track students scores, identify struggling students, and create a final report.

 - Testing - Computers can assist students and teachers with the testing process by stepping the student through a series of questions and keep track of the results.

 Without computers, the Internet would not exist.
-Below are just a few examples of computers are used to help run the Internet.
+Below are a few examples of how computers help run the Internet.

-- DNS - When you type in a URL like https://www.computerhope.com/, a DNS must translate it into an IP address, which helps your computer to communicate with the server.
+- DNS - When you type in a URL like https://www.computerhope.com/, a DNS translates it to an IP address, which directs the computer to the server.